 - Course introduction and objectives

-- Certification Specifications for Light Unmanned Rotorcraft and Aeroplane Systems (CS-LURS and CS-LUAS)
+- Certification Specifications for Light Unmanned Rotorcraft Systems (CS-LURS)

-- Certification Specifications for Unmanned Aircraft Systems (CS-UAS)
+- Certification Specifications for Light Unmanned Aeroplane Systems (CS-LUAS)

 - Command and control equipment